Egyptian Air Force: Second Libyan Civil War

 During the Second Libyan Civil War there were conflicting reports that Egyptian warplanes bombed Islamist militias in support of the government based in Tobruk.
 The foreign ministry denied any involvement in the conflict although unnamed Egyptian military officials claimed otherwise.
 Egypt tightened security on Libyan border following mysterious air strikes.
-Egyptian forces near the Libyan border have been put on high alert following airstrikes on 2016 Jan 10 from unidentified fighter jets inside Libya.
+Egyptian forces near the Libyan border have been put on high alert following airstrikes on Jan 10 from unidentified fighter jets inside Libya.
 The fighter jets struck Islamic State of Iraq and Levant (ISIL) targets inside Libya, according to news reports.
 The Libyan coastal city of Sirte has served as ISIL's capital in North Africa since the terror group seized the city last summer.

 After receiving three MiG-21MFs and three Mi-8s from Egypt just half a year ago, it appears the Libyan Air Force is now further strengthened by two MiG-21MFs from the same source.
 The former EAF mounts are a welcome addition to the under-equipped Libyan Air Force, which is currently waging a war against Libya Dawn, Ansar al-Sharia and even the Islamic State, the latter centered around the Libyan city of Derna.

 On 6 March 2016, Egypt and France began on Sunday a joint military exercise termed as the "Ramses-2016" in the coastal city of Alexandria along the Mediterranean.
 The French nuclear-powered aircraft carrier Charles de Gaulle is steaming through the Red Sea on its way to the Mediterranean via the Suez Canal for joint maneuvers with the Egyptian air force and navy in preparation for a reduced coalition offensive against Islamic State's deepening grip on Libya.

 2015 Airstrikes in Libya

 The February 2015 Egyptian airstrikes in Libya against Islamic State of Iraq and the Levant (ISIL) positions in Libya took place on 16 February 2015, and were triggered by a video released by ISIL in Libya a day earlier, depicting the beheading of 21 Coptic Christians from Egypt.

 Within hours, the Egyptian Air Force responded with airstrikes against ISIL training camps and weapons stockpiles in retaliation for the killings.
 Warplanes acting under orders from the Libyan government also struck targets in Derna, reportedly in coordination with Egypt.
-It is believed that more than eight EAF f-16 jet fighters were used for the strikes, including the newly joined "block 52" versions.
+It is believed that more than eight EAF F-16 jet fighters were used for the strikes, including the newly joined "block 52" variants.

 The airstrikes had allegedly killed up to 81 ISIL militants, including three of the leadership, in the coastal cities of Derna and Sirte.
 Libyan media reported that at least 35 more Egyptians had been rounded up by ISIL in retaliation for the air raids.